dantranr/elma/README.md

-Elma Final Project
+Elma Car Final Project
 ===

 Goal
 ===
-Extend the Elma car to use a more realistic simulation of a car's velocity including Radio, brakes, engine, headlights, air conditioning, and a driver that can change gears, speed up, slow down, and stop.
+Extend the Elma car to use a more realistic simulation of a car's velocity including radio, brakes, engine, headlights, air conditioning, and a driver that can change gears, speed up, slow down, and stop.

 Info
 ===